siarez/active_embeddings/README.md

 # active_embeddings
-A repo experiment with the idea of active embeddings in language models and planning
+A repo for experiments with the idea of active embeddings in language models and planning